-Overtime & Double Time Attorneys Beverly Hills & Los Angeles, CA
+Overtime Employment Law Attorneys in Beverly Hills & Los Angeles

 A person employed in an administrative capacity generally means any employee who spends the majority of his or her work time:

 - Completing office work or non-manual work directly related to general business operations or management policies of the employer or the organization’s customers